Ready to begin!

 VERIFY YOU HAVE THE REQUIRED INSURANCE

-As insurance is required by the visa, Disney has made arrangements with Gallagher to facilitate purchasing a medical plan at a competitive cost for all Disney Cultural Exchange Extension Program participants.
+As insurance is required by the visa, Disney has made arrangements with Gallagher to facilitate purchasing a medical plan at a competitive cost for all Disney Cultural Exchange Program participants.
 If you have any insurance benefits questions, please contact Gallagher directly at UniversityServices.GBS.CulturalExchangeIP@ajg.com or by calling 888-441-3719.
 If you choose to purchase your own insurance, it will need to be submitted for approval.
+You will receive more information about this via email.

-Health and life insurance are not provided for participants in these programs.
-The United States does not have government-funded health services; therefore, we strongly encourage participants to purchase the appropriate insurance coverage in the event they need medical attention while living in the United States.
+Health and life insurance plans are not provided to J-1 Visa holders.
+You are strongly encouraged to purchase your own insurance coverage in the event you need medical attention while living in the United States.

 3 weeks prior